MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 }
 ```

-Let's take a look at this code.
+Now take a look at new code.

 - First, you `open` the necessary namespaces from the Q# libraries for the functions and operations needed.
-- `@EntryPoint()` tells the Q# compiler to begin executing the program here.
 - You define the `SampleQuantumRandomNumberGenerator` operation, which takes no input and produces a value of type [`Result`](xref:microsoft.quantum.qsharp.typesystem-overview#available-types).
 The `Result` type represents the result of a measurement and can have two possible values: `Zero` or `One`.
 - Allocate a single [qubit](xref:microsoft.quantum.glossary-qdk#qubit) with the `use` keyword.
 - Use the [`H`](xref:Microsoft.Quantum.Intrinsic.H) ([Hadamard](xref:microsoft.quantum.glossary-qdk#hadamard)) operation to place the qubit in [superposition](xref:microsoft.quantum.glossary-qdk#superposition).